Skip to content

 By the end of the module, participants should be able to:

-1. To demonstrate an understanding of teaching as professionalized practice in higher education
+1. Demonstrate an understanding of teaching as professionalized practice in higher education

-2. To acknowledge the range of CPD opportunities available to HKU teaching staff
+2. Acknowledge the range of CPD opportunities available to HKU teaching staff

-3. To demonstrate an understanding of the UK Professional Standards Framework
+3. Demonstrate an understanding of the UK Professional Standards Framework

 Please note: There are no pre-module and post-module tasks attached to this module.